bakill3/AMS/README.md

 Atmospheric noise, derived from natural and chaotic processes, is unpredictable and perfect for secure data encryption.
 Unlike deterministic pseudo-random generators, AMS's use of true randomness ensures that each message is shielded by the laws of nature, providing a level of security that is virtually unbreakable.

-Read more about this on [https://github.com/bakill3/AMS/blob/develop/LICENSE.md](Notion) or on this [https://drive.google.com/file/d/1DLVSVBIeuG7bleG1NpNQTyPwsFRmyrUx/view?usp=sharing](Google Drive File).
+Read more about this on [Notion](https://github.com/bakill3/AMS/blob/develop/LICENSE.md) or on this [Google Drive File](https://drive.google.com/file/d/1DLVSVBIeuG7bleG1NpNQTyPwsFRmyrUx/view?usp=sharing).

 ### A New Frontier in Digital Security 🔐